francetr/times-2dfilter/Rapport.md

   )
 END FUNCTION
 ```
-**Figure X** : Pseudocode describing the algorithm used to compute the mean filter.
+**Figure 8** : Pseudocode describing the algorithm used to compute the mean filter.
 This approach is based on the convolution function.

 Hence the mean filter will return the output of the convolution process, on the image selected, for its specific kernel.
 This implementation uses the kernel size in order to create the corresponding mean kernel.
 This process occurs in the convolve function.